ribeena/StardewValleyMods/README.md

   _Part of a mostly visual mod "Ribeena's vehicles", this makes the bus a bit more responsive and moves the bus door._

+  * **Dynamic Bodies**
+    _Overhaul of the Farmer Rendering to allow for customisable characters, includes new interfaces (Doctor's, Leah's and a bonus), adjusts the Wizard menu to also make these accessible, adjustments for Boots so they display on character, new tailoring menu for sleeves and easier coloring of boots, dual color hair, extended skin colors for naked overlays... and more._

 ## Translating the mods

 The mods can be translated into any language supported by the game, and SMAPI will automatically